“If I can make it there, I’ll make it anywhere!”

 But be aware in the Brooklyn neighborhoods there are pockets that are still a bit rough.

 Also, I would consider living in the suburbs and commuting into Manhattan.
-Many expats with family live in Westchester County or Connecticut.
+Many expat families live in Westchester County or Connecticut.
 There are express trains to the city from these places, as well.

-Jersey City might also be a great option.
+Jersey City might also be a great option for more affordable housing.
 Although you must be aware that the commute might be a bit longer.

 Settling into New York City Life

 New Yorkers are a very special kind of people.
 They can save your day or ruin it completely.
-If someone is in a bad mood, they might let you know.
+If someone is in a bad mood, they'll likely let you know.
 New Yorkers like to curse, especially in the rush hour.

 I have to say though, people care.
 They will tell you if you lost something on the street or hold the door for you.